πŸ’©

 The most powerful thing about this framework is that it hits your side too.
 And that's what makes it work.

-The first time you catch an article from your favorite source using half-truths and emotional framing?
+The first time you catch an article from your favorite source pushing misleading headlines or recycling debunked hoaxes?
 That stings.
 Your brain will try to explain it away.
 "Well, they're basically right even if the framing is..."
 Stop.
 That's the manipulation working.
 That's the whole reason the SHIT framework exists.

 When you start catching manipulation from sources you trust - not just sources you already disagreed with - that's when you know the skill is real.
 That's when it stops being a partisan weapon and starts being a genuine superpower.